 This house has made good progress towards optimizing its energy performance!
 Not only is this good news from a financial point of view, it’s also good news for the environment.
 Did you know that 16% of greenhouse gases generated in the U.S. come from homes?

-This home is 50% more energy efficient than a standard new home and 80% more energy efficient than the HERS® Reference Home (equivalent to the 2006 IECC), which already puts it in a better bracket than a standard new home.
+This home is 50% more energy efficient than the HERS® Reference Home (equivalent to the 2006 IECC) and 80% more energy efficient than the typical resale home which already puts it in a better bracket than a standard new home.

 This is a very good score indeed!
 The builder has done a lot of the right things to make this home more energy efficient, like using energy efficient lighting systems and installing efficient heating and cooling equipment.
 A RESNET certified Rater can make recommendations on further improvements that could result in even greater savings.